-Johannesburg - Recruiting and training chartered accountants could help ease service delivery problems, Auditor General Terence Nombembe
+Johannesburg - Recruiting and training chartered accountants could help ease service delivery problems, Auditor General Terence Nombembe said on Thursday.

 "There is a shortage of chartered accountants.
 The public sector is beset by [a] skills shortage," Nombembe said in a statement.